slavonic/slavonic.github.io/tools.md

 ## Automatic translation from civic script to Church Slavonic
 Translation tooling is published [in our GitHub repository](https://github.com/slavonic/translator).

-Small text can be conveniently translated [in our web application](/translate).
+Small texts can be conveniently translated [in our web application](/translate).
 ### APIs

 APIs for developing Church Slavonic-aware applications provide a variety of tools,